Flexible benefits plans: what are they and how do they work? [2025 update]

 1. Increased employee satisfaction

-Flexible benefits plans significantly contribute to heightened employee satisfaction by recognizing and accommodating the diverse needs of individuals within the workforce.
-The customization allowed by these plans empowers employees to select benefits that align with their specific requirements, ranging from healthcare preferences to work-life balance initiatives.
+Flexible benefits plans significantly enhance employee satisfaction by addressing and accommodating the diverse needs of individuals within the workforce.
+The customization these plans offer empowers employees to select benefits that align with their specific requirements, whether related to healthcare preferences, wellness support, or work-life balance initiatives.

-According to “Work Flexibility and Work-Related Well-Being”, a study published in the International Journal of Environmental Research and Public Health in 2021, employees who perceive their benefits as flexible report higher levels of job satisfaction and overall well-being.
+According to “Work Flexibility and Work-Related Well-Being,” a 2021 study published in the International Journal of Environmental Research and Public Health, employees who perceive their benefits as flexible report higher levels of job satisfaction and overall well-being.
+This correlation underscores the value of personalized benefits in creating a more engaged and content workforce.

 2. Enhanced recruitment and retention